 A converter for grams to teaspoons would have to have a large database of all kinds of ingredients rather than rely on a simple mathematical conversion formula like liters to gallons or pounds to kilograms.

 An Example: Grams and Teaspoons of Sugar

-People often want to convert sugar from grams to teaspoons because grams are listed on the Nutrient Fact

-, and it's easier for those of us who are used to Imperial units to mentally picture a teaspoonful of sugar instead of a gram of sugar.
+People often want to convert sugar from grams to teaspoons because grams are listed on the Nutrient Fact labels of processed foods, and it's easier for those of us who are used to Imperial units to mentally picture a teaspoonful of sugar rather than a gram of sugar.

 One teaspoon of granulated white sugar is close to four grams.
 If you buy a bottle of cola with 44 grams of sugar, you would divide 44 by 4, which is equal to 11 teaspoons of sugar.
-That's a lot of sugar - and a lot of calories with no additional nutritional value
+That's a lot of sugar.

-General Gram to Teaspoon ConversionsIf you don't need to be too specific, you can get a general idea of how grams compare to teaspoons (and other units as well) by using this Metric Conversion Calculator from the About.com Guide to Southern Food.
+General Gram to Teaspoon ConversionsIf you don't need to be too specific, you can get a general idea of how grams compare to teaspoons (and other units as well) by using this Metric Conversion Calculator from the About.com Southern Food Expert.
 But remember, that for certain recipes the conversion may mess up your results, so if you use a lot of metric recipes, you might want to invest in a kitchen scale that has metric units.